bozboz/laravel-admin/README.md

 -   `getLabel` should return a suitable string representation of the model;
     typically the title of the entity
--   `getFields` should return an array of `Bozboz\Admin\Fields\Field` instances, used to create/edit the entity on the relevant screens.
+-   `getFields` should return an array of `Fields\Field` instances, used to create/edit the entity on the relevant screens.

 There are a number of optional methods to override: